VoronDesign/VoronUsers/printer_mods/GadgetAngel/Control_Printer_with_Klipper_Tasmota_plug_Fluidd/README.md

 ## Method

 1. First I had to find a smart plug that I could assign a permenant IP address to inside my home WIFI network.
-After investing, I found that a Sonoff S31 plug could be flashed with Tasmota firmware and be interfaced with Moonraker which then could be used inside a G-code Macro for Klipper.
+After investigating, I found that a Sonoff S31 plug could be flashed with Tasmota firmware and be interfaced with Moonraker which then could be used inside a G-code Macro for Klipper.

 2. Here is the Amazon link for the Sonoff S31 plugs that I purchased: https://www.amazon.com/Sonoff-Monitoring-Certified-Assistant-Supporting/dp/B08GKGS197/